MinaNagy99/Blogs_RailsOnRuby/README.md

 4. **Start the Rails server:**

     ```sh
-    docker-compose exec web rails server -b 0.0.0.0
+    rails server
     ```

 ### Usage

-- The application should now be running on [http://localhost:3000](http://localhost:3000).
+- The application should now be running on [http://localhost:3005](http://localhost:3005).
 - You can create, read, update, and delete articles and comments.
 - Authentication is handled using JWT.